How To Look After Natural Grey Hair

 Why is my grey hair so dry?

-We’ve talked about the scalp producing less sebum as we age.
+We’ve talked about the scalp producing less sebum as we age and treatments for dry grey hair.
 With less of this natural oil, grey hair tends to have a rougher, drier texture.

-- Regular conditioning and a weekly hair mask treatment will help to build and retain moisture in dry, grey hair.
+- Regular conditioning and a weekly hair mask treatment will help build and retain moisture in dry, grey hair.

 - Leave your conditioner on for a couple of minutes longer to let it soak up the moisturising ingredients.

 - Sleeping on cotton pillows can cause hair to become dry and rough.
 Choose a silk or satin pillowcase to reduce hair breakage as you sleep.

 - Turn down the heat on the hairdryer.
 Choosing a cooler setting is less drying for grey hair.